On an Erd\H{o}s-Szekeres Game: Other Directions

 \subsection{Permutations and boards}

-For sufficiently large $b$ it is convenient to phrase the strategies of this paper in terms of board shading rather than in terms of the actual underlying permutations in the original problem statement.
+As $b$ increases, it is convenient to phrase the strategies of this paper in terms of board shading rather than in terms of the actual underlying permutations in the original problem statement.
 However, at any point in the game, we may ask ``how many permutations would have produced this particular board shading?''
 Clearly when $b=2$ and $b=3$, the permutations are unique.
-But for larger boards, multiple permutations would result in the same shaded board.
+But for larger boards, multiple permutations would result eliminating the same portion of the board.